Black and white photo of historic Chatham Bars Inn

 The decades that followed were world-historic, and as the resort of record on Cape Cod, Chatham Bars Inn played host to some of the most prominent figures of the age.
 Guests included Henry Ford, William Rockefeller and Henry Morgenthau Jr., the Secretary of the Treasury under FDR.

 During World War II, Chatham Bars Inn even became a home fit for royalty.
-German invasion drove the Dutch royal family into exile in 1940, leading Princess Juliana and her three daughters to reside at Chatham Bars Inn as a summer home.
+The German invasion drove the Dutch royal family into exile in 1940, leading Princess Juliana and her three daughters to reside at Chatham Bars Inn as a summer home.
 Juliana would go on to be crowned Queen of the Kingdom of the Netherlands in 1948, succeeded by her daughter Beatrix in 1980.

 Image of tourist enjoying Cape Cod's most luxurious resort & spa sometime before the 70s